-For instance, smoke from wildland fire is an unhealthy pollutant that statistically increases hospital visits for respiratory and cardiovascular symptoms, heart failure, pulmonary embolism, ischemic stroke, and death (Reid et al., 2019; Wettstein et al., 2018).
-In the United States, the annual economic estimate of short-term smoke exposure for 2008-2012 was between \$11 billion and \$20 billion, with a long-term estimate between \$76 billion and \$130 billion, which surpassed firefighting cost (Fann et al., 2018).
+For instance, smoke from wildland fire is an unhealthy pollutant that increases hospital visits for respiratory and cardiovascular symptoms, heart failure, pulmonary embolism, ischemic stroke, and causes premature deaths (Reid et al., 2019; Wettstein et al., 2018).

+In the United States, the annual economic estimate of short-term smoke exposure for 2008-2012 was between \$11 billion and \$20 billion, with a long-term estimate between \$76 billion and \$130 billion.
+This amount surpassed the cost of firefighting (Fann et al., 2018).
 For all these reasons, the 2021 World Economic Forum's Global Risk report classifies climate change as a "catastrophic risk" and an urgent threat that requires decisive action (WEF 2021).